Newsroom

 Am I too old to be an organ donor?

 A common question that often comes up for people thinking of becoming an organ donor is, “Am I too old to be an organ donor?”
-Lockhart is proof that no matter how old you are, you can still potentially give the gift of life through organ donation.
+Mr. Allen is proof that no matter how old you are, you can still potentially give the gift of life through organ donation.
 In fact, there is no age limit for registering to become an organ donor.

 Need more proof?
 In 2016, a 107-year-old woman donated her corneas after death and became Scotland’s oldest organ donor.
 And in 2019, an 84-year-old man gave a kidney to his 72-year-old neighbor.

 Doctors say the issue is health, not age.
-Seniors can be organ donors as long as they are healthy enough to donate and don’t have cardiovascular disease, cancer or other major conditions.
+Seniors can be organ donors as long as they are healthy enough to donate and don’t have cardiovascular disease, cancer, or other major conditions.
 A series of tests by medical professionals determine a person’s eligibility to be an organ donor.
 Additionally, even with those conditions, it can still be possible to pass on the gift of life through tissue and cornea donation.

 You’re never too old to make a difference